Air Quality and COVID-19 in Metro Vancouver

 While the BCCDC confirms that the focus should remain on physical distancing to prevent the spread of infection and reduce the number of cases, keeping our air as clean as possible will also help to protect the population during this difficult period.

-Air quality in our region is generally good, however, during this challenging time, Metro Vancouver is considering additional measures regarding open burning to keep our air quality as clean as possible and encourages all residents to do their part to reduce emissions such as reducing fireplace use and driving less.
+Air quality in our region is generally good, however, during this challenging time, Metro Vancouver has implemented additional measures regarding open burning to keep our air quality as clean as possible and encourages all residents to do their part to reduce emissions such as reducing fireplace use and driving less.

 Metro Vancouver develops and implements plans, policies, regulations and projects that improve air quality and reduce greenhouse gas emissions.
 These plans and policies are supported by comprehensive monitoring of outdoor air quality, and tracking of emissions in the Lower Fraser Valley airshed.